XMPro/Blueprints-Accelerators-Patterns/docs/collections/_blueprints/general-ra-meta-tags.md

 ## Application

-This blueprint app establishes meta tag labels for recommendations.
+This Blueprint app establishes Meta Tag labels for recommendations.
 This allows historical recommendations to be filtered and analysed by labels such as asset class, location, training recommendations, or area.
 Intended uses could include:

 - Recommendation Analytics;
 - Filters available for 'Suspend Recommendations for shutdown';